-Jonathan Liebson’s fiction and reviews have appeared in Chelsea, Fifth Wednesday Journal, South Dakota Review, Meridian, Harvard Review, American Book Review, and The Georgia Review, among others, and his work also appears in the anthology Naming the World: and Other Exercises for the Creative Writer (Random House).
-His work has been selected for the InterAct Theatre Company’s Writing Aloud series, in Philadelphia, and been honored by The Atlantic Monthly and the William Faulkner-William Wisdom’s annual fiction competition.
-He grew up in Wilmette, in suburban Chicago, and earned his B.A. from Wesleyan University in French literature and international politics.
-He also holds an M.A. in Modern literature from the University of Kent (Canterbury, UK), where he studied as a Rotary Ambassadorial Scholar; and he earned an MFA in fiction from NYU, where he was a fellow in expository writing.
+Jonathan Liebson’s essays, reviews, and fiction have appeared in The Atlantic, The Washington Post, The American Scholar, Tablet Magazine, Time Out New York, The Texas Observer, Harvard Review, American Book Review, Fifth Wednesday Journal, South Dakota Review, Meridian, and The Georgia Review, among other journals, and in the anthology Naming the World: and Other Exercises for the Creative Writer (Random House).
+His fiction has been selected for the InterAct Theatre Company’s Writing Aloud series, in Philadelphia, and been honored by the William Faulkner-William Wisdom’s annual fiction competition.
+He grew up in Wilmette, on the North Shore of Chicago, and earned his B.A. from Wesleyan University with a double-major in French Literature and International Politics.
+He holds an M.A. in Modern Literature from the University of Kent (Canterbury, UK), and an M.F.A. in Fiction from NYU, where he was a fellow in expository writing.

-Jonathan has lived in Paris, France; Socorro, New Mexico; Canterbury, England; Charleston, South Carolina; and Oxford, Ohio; and has taught at the College of Charleston, Miami U. of Ohio, NYU, and Gotham Writers’ Workshop.
-He currently lives in New York City and teaches writing and literature at Eugene Lang College of The New School and at NYU’s School of Continuing and Professional Studies.
-His Homepage photograph is from his roofdeck in Greenwich Village, and other of his photographs can be seen by visiting the Photogallery link above.
+Jonathan has lived in Paris, France; Socorro, New Mexico; Canterbury, England; Charleston, South Carolina; and Oxford, Ohio; and has taught at the College of Charleston, Miami of Ohio, NYU, and Gotham Writers’ Workshop.
+He currently lives in New York and teaches writing, literature, and culture at Eugene Lang College of The New School and at NYU’s School of Professional Studies.
+His Biography portrait is from the now-closed Café Minerva, on W. 12th Street in the West Village, and his homepage picture is from his current apartment.
+His photography has been shown at the Umbrella Arts Gallery in New York City and online with the New York Center for Photographic Arts, and was featured in his 9/11 memorial essay in The American Scholar (see Publications).
+His photographs can be viewed at the Photogallery link above.